Abrocitinib

 • Hb <8 g/dL: Temporarily discontinue; restart when Hb returns above threshold

-• CBC monitoring: baseline, 4 weeks after start, 4 weeks after dose increase
+• CBC monitoring: baseline, 4 weeks after initiation, 4 weeks after any dose increase

 Contraindications